 6 Mistakes to Avoid when Socializing Your Child

-Are you making these 6 mistakes when socializing your child with other kids and adults?
-Avoid these pitfalls during play dates and outings.
+Socializing your child with other kids and adults is important, but avoid these pitfalls during play dates and outings.

 This continued in his toddler years where I sought play dates at the park and mommy groups.
 As much as I wanted him to develop a strong attachment to his parents, I still understood the importance of social behavior with other kids.